-After making a name for himself in his home country as well as Japan, the Australian manager now has the biggest assignment of his career under his belt as Celtic looks to rebuild after finishing 25 points behind Old Firm rivals Rangers in the league standings last season.
+After making a name for himself in his home country as well as Japan, the Australian manager had the biggest assignment of his career under his belt as Celtic looked to rebuild after finishing 25 points behind Old Firm rivals Rangers in the league standings during the 2020-21 season.

-With the new acquisition of Kyogo Furuhashi on fire in front of goal, Tom Rogic rejuvenated, and the squad playing a quick, energetic and beautiful brand of football that has been strongly embraced in the Celtic dugout, Ange-Ball has been the topic of much discussion in Scotland.
+More than a year in, with Kyogo Furuhashi on fire in front of goal, Jota rediscovering the potential that made him a wonderkid once, and the squad playing a quick, energetic and beautiful brand of football that has been strongly embraced in the Celtic dugout, Ange-Ball has been the topic of much discussion in Scotland.

 With that being said, FootTheBall has done an analysis of Ange Postecoglou’s tactical plan for Celtic.